 In addition, 27% of those contacting the debt advice charity have less than £100 surplus at the end of each month.
 Research has shown that a woman who can’t access £100 at short notice is 3.5 times more likely to experience domestic abuse.

 The financial burden expected this winter will only compound the damage done during the pandemic.
-Currently, victim-survivors have average individual debts of more than £20,000 – six times the average debt previously suggested by research undertaken two years ago.
+Currently, victim-survivors have average individual debts of more than £20,000 – six times the average debt previously suggested by research undertaken by Refuge two years ago.

 As seen during the Covid-19 pandemic, SEA is hearing reports of abusers using the cost-of-living crisis as a tool for abuse, using it to push victims further into debt and sabotaging their economic security.

 Consequently, victims of economic abuse, a form of coercive and controlling behavior recognised in the Domestic Abuse Act 2021, will be entering this crisis on the financial backfoot with less surplus income and increased debt which will directly and dramatically impact their safety.

 Victims of abuse and their children will be unable to leave abusers and therefore become extremely vulnerable to ongoing, increased harm and, in some cases, homicide.

 A recent Woman’s Aid study found 73% of those living with an abuser said the crisis had either prevented them from leaving or made it harder to do so.